bibleexchange/doctine-1__textbook/en/14_nature-of-angels.md

 #### Powerful but Limited

 Angels are very powerful beings, but their power is limited.
-One angel killed 185,000 Assyrians in one night.
-(2 Kings 19:35) Another angel was sent by God to destroy Jerusalem, yet could not complete the destruction in I Chronicles 21:15.
+One angel killed 185,000 Assyrians in one night (2 Kings 19:35).
+Another angel was sent by God to destroy Jerusalem, yet could not complete the destruction in I Chronicles 21:15.
 These passages show both the power and limitation of angels.
 They had the power to destroy entire cities, but when God told them to stop they had to stop.
 Angels cannot work independent of God.
-Even satan (a ‘fallen angel’ or the ‘devil’) needed permission from God to do anything to Job and his family.
+Even satan (a "fallen angel" or the "devil") needed permission from God to do anything to Job and his family.

 Angels are not omnipresent, omnipotent, or omniscient.
 Angels will be judged by God’s people (I Cor.
 6:3).
 Angels desire to look into the meaning of the Gospel (I Peter 1:12); this shows that their understanding is limited.